Paul Craven Hunza, Pakistan

 Paul stood on the bonnet of a brightly coloured, decorated Bedford truck.

-Paul stood on a Bedford Truck, Pakistan.
+Paul stood on a truck, Pakistan.

 Attabad Lake on the Karakorum Highway, Gilgit, Pakistan